Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/Configure_Azure_and_Kubernetes_CLI/Readme.md

             }
             ```

-        - Then we are going to get and store in a local variable a shared key :
+        - Then we are going to get a shared key to store it in a local variable :
             ``` Bash
             _aksStorageFileSharedKey=$(az storage account keys list --resource-group <<AKS_RESOURCE_GROUP>> --account-name <<STORAGE_ACCOUNT_NAME>> --query "[0].value" -o tsv)
             ```